seysn/RIOT/examples/sensor-alphasense/README.md

+# Sensor-Alphasense

+This project is meant to be used on a system with an alphasense sensor.

-# Example RIOT COAP server
+## Example RIOT COAP server

 (From https://www.iot-lab.info/tutorials/riot-coap-m3/)